-62. Relevant Issue "Capital Increase"
+63. Relevant Issue "Capital Increase"

 On February 8, 2015 the Company's Extra-ordinary General Assembly Meeting approved to increase both the company's authorized capital by EGP 2.5 billion to EGP 6 billion from EGP 3.5 billion currently, and the company's issued capital from EGP 2 696 640 000 EGP to EGP 4 344 640 000 and inviting original shareholders to subscribe to a rights issue at the nominal value of the share amounting to EGP 2 to finance the expansion plans in both residential and commercial sectors.
-The Company's Management is currently arranging the procedures with the authorities to execute the mentioned capital increase.
+The capital increase was recorded in the commercial register on 13 July 2015.